Have you ever had buyer’s remorse? Well, some people get breast implant remorse - too large, too small, too something.

 Plastic surgery isn’t magic though!

-If you’re feeling depressed about your new boobs (perhaps you’re even hiding them or can’t face looking at them) you are not alone.
+If you’re feeling depressed about your breast implant size (perhaps you’re even hiding them or can’t face looking at them) you are not alone.

-The most common disappointment women experience after breast augmentation is related to size... and usually that they’re too small (the dreaded boobie greed).
+The most common disappointment women experience after breast augmentation is related to breast implant size... and usually that they’re too small (the dreaded boobie greed).

-Feel reassured that most people go on to love their new boobs.
+Feel reassured that most people go on to love their breasts.
 If you’re still early in the healing process... give yourself a break.
 Boob greed/remorse/disappointment is tough.

-Having negative feelings about your size/shape can be a drain on your boob journey experience.
+Having negative feelings about your breast implant size/shape can be a drain on your breast augmentation journey experience.

 Be kind to yourself.